mikepjb/spark/README.md

   - An folder that NetlifyCMS commits images to on behalf of an administrator.
 - static
   - Gatsby by convention will copy everything from /static into the /public build target
+- markdown files in pages:
+  - gatsby-transformer-remark as frontmatter and graphql makes the data available.
+- gatsby-node.js
+  - runs actions during develop/build: primarily used to build dynamic pages with createPages.
+- src/pages
+  - either js or md files - pages for the website, md are made from templates
+- src/templates
+  - template pages

 ## Common Actions